kkots/ggxrd_freecam/README.md

 ## Build instructions

-There are two separate projects in the solution.
+There are multiple separate projects in the solution.

 The `ggxrd_freecam_injector` project builds an application that will inject a dll into the process and exit.
 The main action will then take place in the dll, in the target process' address space.

 The `ggxrd_freecam_dll` project builds the dll that's responsible for the freecam functionality.

+The `ggxrd_freecam_patcher` project is cross-platform for Windows and Ubuntu/Linux and patches the GuiltyGearXrd.exe executable so that it launches the mod's overlay DLL on startup.
+This is needed because injector doesn't work on Ubuntu/Linux or to make the game always start with the mod on Windows.

-Both applications need to be compiled as 32-bit (x86) projects.
+All applications need to be compiled as 32-bit (x86) projects.
 Open the `.sln` file, which is located in the root of the repository, using Visual Studio (I'm using 2022 Community Edition).
 In the top bar select `Release` and `x86`.

 The dll project must be compiled with UNICODE unset.
 Right-click the `ggxrd_freecam_dll` project in `Solution Explorer` and go to `Properties` -> `Advanced` -> `Character Set`.
 Select `Use Multi-Byte Character Set`.
 This setting is set separately for each `Release` + `x86` combination so it might change after changing the target platform.

 The injector project must be compiled with UNICODE to support multi-language directory paths.
 Right-click the `ggxrd_freecam_injector` project in `Solution Explorer` and go to `Properties` -> `Advanced` -> `Character Set`.
 Select `Use Unicode Character Set`.

+The patcher project does not care about the UNICODE setting.

 Add dependencies to the dll project: read below.